N0tstgr/Nodxd/CONTRIBUTING.md

 [Contributor License Agreement](https://cla.developers.google.com/clas).
 You can do this online, and it only takes a minute.

-2. Review the [DevTools style guide](STYLE.md), which uses a combination of Dart and Flutter best practices.
+2. Review the [DevTools style guide](STYLE.md), which use a combination of Dart and Flutter best practices.

 ## Table of contents
 1. [Developing for DevTools](#developing-for-devtools)